centrifugal/documentation/README.md

 We maintain actual [demo of Centrifugo server instance](https://centrifugo.herokuapp.com) on Heroku (password `demo`).

-You can use it to discover Centrifugo without installing Centrifugo on your computer.
+You can use it to discover Centrifugo without installing it on your computer.

 There are 3 endpoints of demo available: